Holding Those Accountable For Negligence After Devastating House Fires

 The devastating nature of a fire can go far beyond destroying personal property.
 It can leave homeowners suffering from catastrophic injuries or grieving the loss of a loved one.
 While fires can be a force of nature, in some cases, they can be the direct result of someone else’s negligence.
 When this happens, victims of house fires should be aware of their right to file a personal injury claim in addition to collecting for property damage.

 The lawyers at Blount Law Firm, PLLC, are as sensitive to our clients’ emotional state after a house fire as we are to their need to hold negligent parties responsible for damages, injuries or the loss of a loved one.
-For more than 70 years, our family-owned firm has been providing personalized attention to individuals and families throughout Collierville and surrounding areas in Tennessee that have suffered life-altering injuries or the loss of a loved one due to house fires.
+For more than 70 years, our family-owned firm has been providing personalized attention to individuals and families and surrounding areas that have suffered life-altering injuries or the loss of a loved one due to house fires.
 We know the right steps to take to ensure that personal injury claims are addressed quickly and effectively and that victims recover the maximum compensation they need and deserve.

 Let us review your case, walk you through the claims process and be your advocate from beginning to end.
 Schedule a free consultation: (901) 529-9377.